Nanoleaf or Lifx: Which smart lights belong on your walls?

 Let's start with how these things look.
 Nanoleaf took a triangular approach to its wall panels, while Lifx opted to keep things square-shaped.
 At over a pound a piece, the Lifx Tiles are also a lot thicker and heavier than the Nanoleaf panels, which makes them more three-dimensional in appearance.

-With Nanoleaf, you'll pay $229 for a nine-panel starter kit that includes a power supply and also the Nanoleaf Rhythm module that allows the panels to sync color changes with whatever music you're listening to.
-A three-panel extension kit costs $60, and you can have up to 30 panels connected to a single power source.
+With Nanoleaf, you'll pay AU$349 for a nine-panel starter kit that includes a power supply and also the Nanoleaf Rhythm module that allows the panels to sync color changes with whatever music you're listening to.
+A three-panel extension kit costs AU$100, and you can have up to 30 panels connected to a single power source.

-On the Lifx side, $250 gets you a five-tile starter kit with the power supply.
+On the Lifx side, AU$400 gets you a five-tile starter kit with the power supply.
 Extension sets and individual Tiles are not currently available.

 Features